 Real-time payment systems offer instant, 24/7 secure interbank electronic funds transfers that can be initiated through smart phones, tablets, digital wallets and on the internet.

-Real-time payments offer a great deal of benefits for financial institutions, including:
+As well as faster payments, real time payments offer a great deal of benefits for financial institutions, including:

 - Boosting revenue through increased customer spending